chntlc/budgeto/README.md

 * See spending: daily, weekly, monthly (in a plain format)

 ### "Standard" Requirements (3-7)
-* Pie graph for spsending
+* Pie graph for spending
 * Bar graph for spending
 * Parse a receipt from an image
 * Warning messages for approaching budget